SlenderStone/MessageHandler.Documentation/devices/winiot/amqp.md

-# Connecting Windows 10 IoT Core with AMQP protocol
+# Connecting Windows 10 IoT Core using the AMQP protocol

-In this article we'll show you how you can use the AMQP protocol to connect to MessageHandler and send or receive messages to/from your channels.
+In this article you'll learn how you can use the AMQP protocol to connect to MessageHandler and send or receive messages to/from your channels.

 ## Preparation